Gigass/Video-Matting-to-SVG/README.md

    - Transparent keeps alpha; Solid composites to a chosen color; a preview background image can be applied behind the SVG preview only.
 6) Export animated SVG
    - Set FPS/Scale/Format/Quality, optionally Include Background, start export, then preview and download.
+   - Exported size equals crop size × scale when crop is enabled.

 ### Export Settings <a id="en-export"></a>
 - FPS: 6–12 is typically smooth with reasonable output size.